This site contains affiliate links. Please see Policies for more information.

 Ingredients in Polenta

-- Dry Polenta: As fancy as it sounds, polenta is really just cornmeal–cooked it until it’s soft and has a velvety texture.
+- Dry Polenta: As fancy as it sounds, polenta is really just cornmeal that’s been cooked until it’s soft and has a velvety texture.
 There are both instant and regular, you can use either with this recipe.

-- Parmesan: Be sure and grab a good quality cheese and grate it yourself for the best flavor.
+- Parmesan: Be sure to grab a good quality cheese and grate it yourself.
+Cheese that is already grated is coated to prevent clumping.
+This coating will keep your polenta from having a smooth texture.
 Dairy free?
-Use Nutritional Yeast for the cheesy flavor!
+Use powdered nutritional yeast for the cheesy flavor!

-- Once your polenta is cooked, remove it from the heat and stir in butter and parmesan cheese.
+Step 3: Once your polenta is cooked, remove it from the heat and stir in the butter and parmesan cheese.

 Recipe Tips